 A title insurance company does all the research to insure that a property has clear title.
 Making sure that a property is clear of all legal encumbrances is the job of a title insurance company.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title company performs an extensive search on the title history of the property.
-The title company can almost always identify any title problems that may arise and have these problems cleared-up prior to closing.
+The title company performs an extensive search on the property's title history.
+The title company can almost always identify any title problems that may arise and have these problems cleared-up before you close on the property.

 Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
-Your owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
+It will also cover what the title company is responsible for.
 Typically your title insurance will protect you in the following cases:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.